erikcameron/dogmatic-slumbers/README.md

 The eventual decision was to do simultaneous Ruby and Javascript versions, to see how well the relevant stuff mapped onto each other, and use JSON for the grammar.
-The name of the rewrite is "Dogmatic Slumbers" is in honor of [Kant's awakening](https://plato.stanford.edu/entries/kant-hume-causality/#KanAnsHum), and because the output sounds like the man himself on his way down an Ambien hole.
+The name is in honor of [Kant's awakening](https://plato.stanford.edu/entries/kant-hume-causality/#KanAnsHum), and because the output sounds like the man himself on his way down an Ambien hole.